 According to New Hampshire law, convictions longer than seven years old cannot be reported on jobs that pay more than $20,000, but they can be reported for positions paying more.
-An annulled conviction or arrest are not reported.
+An annulled conviction or arrest is not reported.

-A lot of employers request verification of education reports as they can verify the academic qualifications that applicants claim to have achieved.
+Many employers request verification of education reports as they can verify the academic qualifications that applicants claim to have achieved.

 This information is found on a report for education verification: